mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/README.md

 After recoding, missing values in columns Brand1 and Brand2 were successfully replaced with the code 999, providing a consistent representation for missing data.
 By coding missing values as 999 in columns Brand1 and Brand2, the dataset is now prepared for further analysis.
 This ensures that missing values are clearly identified and accounted for during statistical analysis, contributing to the integrity and reliability of the results.

 ## .
-Statistical Analysis:
+Statistical Analysis Using SPSS:
- we will embark on a journey to explore the fundamental concepts, techniques, and applications of statistical analysis.
+ we will embark on a journey to explore the fundamental concepts, techniques, and applications of statistical analysis by usnig SPSS.
 ### 1. Do family and friends have a significant effect on your choice?
 ![image](https://github.com/mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/assets/67151245/79df1901-cb64-4263-8757-bfbac8de56d7)